 - 1. Children Looked After or previously Looked After. - 2.
-Pupils living in the Academy admissions priority area on the basis of straight-line distance. - 3.
-Siblings outside the academy admissions priority area on the basis of straight line distance. - 4.
+Children of staff at Hammersmith Academy. - 3.
+Pupils living in the Academy admissions priority area on the basis of straight-line distance. - 4.
+Siblings outside the Academy admissions priority area on the basis of straight line distance. - 5.
 Pupils living outside the Academy admissions priority area on the basis of straight-line distance.